 How it Works

-There’s a special moment at the end of a 916 Ink program, it happens at our “Book Release Party” just after one of our young students reads one of their pieces of writing out loud and into a microphone, sharing it with an audience of friends, family and complete strangers.
+There’s a special moment at the end of a 916 Ink program.
+It happens at our “Book Release Party,” just after one of our young students reads one of their pieces of writing out loud, sharing it with an audience of friends, family and complete strangers.
 We work very hard to create safety and trust in our classroom environment, but this is different.
 This is not just peers; this room has adults.
-But here our student is, at the microphone, holding their very own, very real, professionally published book.
-They tell the audience the title, the page where they can find it and read along, and they begin to read.
+But here our student is at the microphone holding their very own, very real, professionally published book.
+They tell the audience the title, the page where they can find it, and they begin to read.
 Despite all of the positive feedback and encouragement our students have received about their writing, this is always a tentative moment.
-An audience, no matter how small, is always intimidating and for many of our Inkers this is the first time they have read in front of a crowd.
+An audience, no matter how small, is always intimidating.
+For many of our Inkers this is the first time they have read in front of a crowd.
 But read they do, and when they finish there is invariably a moment of hesitation.
 You can almost feel their nervous anticipation, “did they like it?
 Did I stumble over my words too much?
 Will people clap?”
 Sure enough, as soon as they’re done the room bursts into applause.
 Parents and peers cheer them on, and the entire room radiates appreciation for the words that were just shared.
 As the Inker walks back to their seat, the smile on their face tells you all you need to know.

 The 916 Ink Method consists of four different phases which combine and build on each other, creating an exceptionally broad impact on the students we work with.
 Throughout the workshop experience, our “Inkers” learn to value themselves, to silence their inner critic, and to build empathy towards their peers.
 Through the act of writing and self-reflection they often begin to heal trauma, gain newfound confidence to share their words aloud, and discover that they are not alone in their fears.
 They find peers across the table who appreciate their sense of humor and identify with their pain; often when all they saw before was a kid who looked different than they do.
 In tracing the “Hero’s Journey” of a storybook character our students who face incredibly difficult circumstances even learn to see how – just like the protagonists they write about – their choices can change the ending of their own story.